 Fuel Property Effects on Spray Atomization Process in Gasoline Direct Injection 2020-01-0329

-This paper presents a computational fluid dynamics (CFD) study of the Engine Combustion Network (ECN) Spray G, focusing on the impacts of fuel properties as well as realistic geometry on the atomization process.
-The large-eddy-simulation method, coupled with the volume-of-fluid method, was used to model the high-speed turbulent two-phase flow.
-A moving-needle boundary condition was applied to capture the internal flow boundary condition accurately.
+This paper presents a computational fluid dynamics (CFD) study of the Engine Combustion Network (ECN) Spray G under non-vaporizing condition, focusing on the impacts of fuel properties as well as realistic geometry on the atomization process.
+The large-eddy-simulation method, coupled with the volume-of-fluid method, is used to model the high-speed turbulent two-phase flow.
+A moving-needle boundary condition is applied to capture the internal flow boundary condition accurately.
 The injector geometry was measured with micron-level resolution using x-ray tomographic imaging at the Advanced Photon Source at Argonne National Laboratory, providing detailed machining tolerance and defects from manufacturing and a realistic rough surface.
-A 2.5-µm fine mesh was used to resolve the details of liquid-gas interface and the breakup process.
-The fuel properties, i.e., density, dynamic viscosity and surface tension, were investigated by comparing three fuels, iso-octane, ethanol and E30 (70% iso-octane and 30% ethanol blend by volume).
-The consequent global Weber number and Ohnesorge number vary by as much as 47.5% and 80%, respectively.
-Moderate impacts were seen on the mass flow rate, injection velocity and breakup rate due to the fuel effects, while the impacts of in-nozzle geometry details were more significant.
-However, the Sauter mean diameter prediction was shown to be insensitive to varied fuel properties.
+A 2.5-μm fine mesh is used to sufficiently resolve the details of liquid-gas interface and the breakup process.
+The fuel properties, i.e., density, dynamic viscosity and surface tension, are investigated by comparing three fuels, iso-octane, ethanol and E30 (70% iso-octane and 30% ethanol blend by volume) in the spray simulation.
+It is shown that the iso-octane spray has 12% higher injection velocity and 5% lower mass flow rate at hole exit compared to ethanol due to fuel effects.
+Detailed analysis of spray morphology, detached ratio and SMD shows that the fuel property effects are insignificant at this cold condition, while the impacts of in-nozzle geometry details as reported in previous study are applicable to different fuels and are generally more profound compared to the fuel impacts.